Nume1977/Tank-03/README.md

 ![CPU](/Images/gpu_cooler.jpg)

-PCIE GPU Slot, possible room for updates by replacing the graphics card?
+PCie GPU Slot, possible room for updates by replacing the graphics card?

 ![CPU](/Images/pcie_gpuslot.jpg)

 The 3 M2 slots and the board revision